SystemsApproach/sdn/netvirt.rst

 security.
 And the fact that network virtualization uses a completely programmable forwarding plane, as exemplified by OVS, also places it squarely in the SDN universe.

+One way to think about the debate is one of architecture versus outcome.
+The architecture of network virtualization matches that of SDN.
+But if you think the outcome of SDN should be to disaggregate networking devices, then network virtualization didn't do that.
+However, because network virtualization moved a lot of the complexity of data center networking into the virtual overlay, it actually *did* simplify the physical network, opening the way for bare metal switches to take a larger role in the data center.

 ..
    Expand this section; e.g.,talk about being overlay/underlay-aware.